FairpoolDEX/contracts/Market-Crash-Protection.md

 1. LINK-USDT price crashes to 10 USDT before 31 Aug 2021.
 1. You sell 1000 LINK tokens to [MCP contract](#market-crash-protection-contract) for 30 USDT each (total gain: 30000 USDT)

-Protection tokens allow you to recover capital.
+Protection allows you to recover capital.
 Using the example above:

 * With protection, you would have 28000 USDT (30000 USDT recovered capital - 2000 USDT protection cost) (LINK crashed to 10 USDT, but you sold at 30 USDT guaranteed price using protection).
 * Without protection: you would have 10000 USDT (10000 USDT recovered capital) (LINK crashed to 10 USDT, and you sold at market price).